K-1 visa: Requirements for a K-1 visa

-Both fiancées must be eligible to be lawfully married in the state of residence of the petitioner.
-For example, at the time the visa petition is filed, as well as at issuance, they must both be of legal marriageable age, and not already married to each other or to anyone else.
-Some individuals, such as those with certain untreated communicable diseases, those who have committed crimes of moral turpitude, those who are addicted to illegal drugs, persons who were previously deported from the US, and those who have engaged in acts of terrorism or are members of a designated terrorist organization, are ineligible for any immigrant visa.
+Both fiancés must be eligible to be lawfully married in the jurisdiction where the marriage will take place.
+For example, at the time the visa petition is filed, as well as at issuance, they must both be of legal marriageable age and not already married to each other or to anyone else.

+The petitioner must be a U.S. citizen.

-Both fiancées must have met in person at least once within two years prior to filing the visa petition.
-This requirement may be waived by the Department of Homeland Security, but only for cases with strong cultural or religious traditions which preclude such a meeting.
+Both fiancés must have met in person at least once within two years prior to filing the visa petition.
+This requirement may be waived by the Department of Homeland Security, but only for cases with extreme hardship or if their culture forbids a man and a woman to meet in person before marrying.

+The fiancés must be in a bona fide relationship and intend to live together after marrying.

-Visa applicants are required to demonstrate to the Consular officer that they are unlikely to become public charges in the United States.
-Generally, this is accomplished by the petitioner filing an Affidavit of Support (Form I-134) showing he or she has an income or assets that are above that of the poverty line in the petitioner's state of residence.
-Both fiancées may be required to submit certain documents, such as birth certificates and ID cards, to prove their identity, as well as divorce decrees or annulment records to prove they are eligible to marry.
+The visa applicant is required to demonstrate to the consular officer that they are unlikely to become a public charge in the United States.
+Generally, this is accomplished by the petitioner filing an Affidavit of Support (Form I-134) showing they have income or assets that are above that of the poverty line in the petitioner's state of residence.

+Both fiancés may be required to submit certain documents, such as birth certificates and identification cards, to prove their identity, as well as divorce decrees/ or annulment records, if applicable, to prove they are eligible to marry.
 The precise documents required are set by the embassy in each country to reflect the documents commonly used in that country.

+Some individuals, such as those with certain untreated communicable diseases, those who have committed crimes of moral turpitude, those who are addicted to illegal drugs, persons who were previously deported from the US, and those who have engaged in acts of terrorism or are members of a designated terrorist organization are ineligible.

+Conditions of a K-1 visa

+After marrying their fiancé in the US, the K-1 visa holder should apply to adjust their status to permanent resident by using Form I-485.

+If a K-1 visa holder does not marry their fiancé within 90 days of entering the US on the K-1 visa, they are required to leave the US before the end of the 90-day period.

+A K-1 visa may only be used once to enter the US.

+After marrying their fiancé in the US and applying to adjust their status to permanent resident but before becoming a permanent resident, the person may temporarily leave the US by applying for advance parole using Form I-131.